|

 legs, a fine mail hauberk, a shock of white hair, and a handsome

-ebony faceone of the dark warriors, standing with his back
+It was one of the dark warriors, standing with his back to the

 Guenhwyvar sprang.

-She hesitated for just a moment; then, spurred on by the sounds
+for just a moment; then, spurred on by the sounds of fighting,

-of fighting, she followed the cat, sliding painfully down the
+she followed the cat, sliding painfully down the rock wall and

 The air was thick with spores and she immediately clutched her

 stomach, gagging.
-But the effect did not last and, squinting through
+But the effect did not last long and, squinting

-watery eyes, Wilawen realised that she was kneeling amongst the
+through watery eyes, Wilawen realised that she was kneeling amongst

 the cavern floor.